zeroasiccorp/umi/README.md

 | 0xB      | USER REQUEST    |
 | 0xD      | FUTURE REQUEST  |

+Device shall respond to a reserved request with a RESP_WR command with ERR set to 0b10.
+[OPEN]

 ### 3.3 Options Decode

 ### 3.3.1 Transaction Length (LEN[7:0])

-The LEN field defines the number of data transfers (beats) to be completed in sequence in the transaction.
-Each one of the data transfers is the size defined by the SIZE field.
-The LEN field is 8 bits wide, supporting 1 to 256 transfers (beats) per transaction.

-The address of a transfer number 'i' in a burst of length LEN is defined by:
+The LEN field defines the number of sequential transfers of 2^SIZE bytes performed by a transaction.
+The number of transfers is equal to LEN + 1, equating to a range of 1-256 transfers per transaction.
+The current address of transfer number 'i' in a transaction is defined by:

 ADDR_i = START_ADDR + (i-1) * 2^SIZE.

 ### 3.3.2 Transfer Size (SIZE[2:0])

-The SIZE field defines the number of bytes in each data transfer (beat) in a transaction.
-THe transfer size must not exceed the data bus width of the host or device involved in the transaction.
+The SIZE field defines the number of bytes in a data transfer.
+Devices are not required to support all SIZE options.
+Hosts must not send  transactions with a SIZE field unsupported the target device.

 |SIZE[2:0] |Bytes per transfer|
 |:--------:|:----------------:|